ankurvdev/stencil/docs/Database.md

 - Shared - Blobs and obects
 - Json Deserialization - Is it needed ?
 Do we really need to deserialize directly to database ?

+## Proposal: (__DENIED__) Do not deref Ref's during Json Deserialization but keep ids

+Reason: Too complex.
+Needs prototyping

+- `__id` field in json during serialization.
+Instead of dereferencing simply provide the `__id`
+  - Helps the client identify changes during SSE tracking
+  - Avoid expensive mapping/tracking
+  - What about strings ?
+    - Every type should be able to declare whether it's id'ed or deref'ed ?

 ## Type Categories

 Types are bucketed into the following categories